Tricks and tips

 Although this is a high figure, the roughly 1,074 kilograms of CO2 produced if you bought just three printed books every month for four years is also a huge figure.
 Depending on how long the e-reader lasted, it could offset up to 26,000 kilograms of CO2 emissions over its lifetime.
 Even if you're not a regular reader, an e-reader can still have a lower carbon footprint than paper books.

-But there are other reading habits that you can develop, which makes "digital reading" a more environmentally friendly choice than buying classic books.
-For starters, borrowing e-books and digital magazines from the library instead of buying new ones in print not only means less paper is used, but it also saves money on buying new books - digital or otherwise.
-So a "win-win" situation.
+But there are other reading habits you can develop that make “digital reading” a more environmentally friendly choice than buying physical books.
+For starters, borrowing e-books and digital magazines from the library instead of buying new ones in print not only means less paper is used, but it also saves you money on buying new books – digital or otherwise.
+So it’s a “win-win” situation.

 If you're someone who prefers to buy rather than borrow, an e-reader becomes a greener option if you read more than five 360-page books a year.
 If you don't read that much, then buying used print books is a better alternative.